yoggi-yalla/table2json/README.md

 # jsonbuilder
-jsonbuilder is a module used for converting .csv data to a structured JSON format.
+This is a module used for converting Excel-like data to a structured JSON format.
+It makes heavy use of Pandas [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) objects for data processing, and [asteval](https://newville.github.io/asteval/) for evaluating user input.

+The intended audience is someone who receives a wide range of Excel-like input formats and wants to normalize all of them using a common framework.

 ## Example usage
 ```Python